awsdocs/aws-cdk-guide/doc_source/serverless_example.md

 # Creating a Serverless Application Using the AWS CDK<a name="serverless_example"></a>

-This example walks you through how to create the resources for a simple widget dispensing service\. \(For the purpose of this example, a widget is just an name or identifier that can be added to, retrieved from, and deleted from a collection\.\) The example includes:
+This example walks you through how to create the resources for a simple widget dispensing service\. \(For the purpose of this example, a widget is just a name or identifier that can be added to, retrieved from, and deleted from a collection\.\) The example includes:
 + An AWS Lambda function\.
 + An Amazon API Gateway API to call the Lambda function\.
 + An Amazon S3 bucket that contains the Lambda function code\.